D.C. Bar Schedule of Events

 Credit: 0 CLE Credit Hours

-This program is free for Community members.
 Learn about the D.C.
-Bar Law Student Community and join for only $25 to attend most individual programs at a discounted rate and learn more about the opportunities.
+Bar Law Student Community and attend most individual programs at a discounted rate.
+Find out more here.

 * * * * *